TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-08-09-why-is-your-company-losing-money-by-not-open-sourcing-2-code-quality.md

     **Rubber ducking.
 Standard-bias of public behavior.
 Social learning.
 Embodied know-how.** Values natural for open-source, yet seen only in high-standard private coding.
 Why is that?
 And **how to make your project benefit from these values**?
-tweet: "New Post on my Blog: Why is Your Company Losing Money By Not Open Sourcing 2: Code Quality #symfony #nakedman #rubberducking #psr #fig #github #free"
 ---

 ## 1. Cheap Standards vs. Expensive Private Few-Person-Based Solutions